ColorlibHQ/newspaper-x/README.md

 = License =
-Bugle WordPress theme, Copyright (C) 2015 MachoThemes.com Bugle WordPress theme is licensed under the GPL3.
+Newspaper X WordPress theme, Copyright (C) 2015 MachoThemes.com Newspaper X WordPress theme is licensed under the GPL3.

 Unless otherwise specified, all the theme files, scripts and images are licensed under GNU General Public License.
 The exceptions to this license are as follows: